alexhaydock/pinewall/README.md

 This approach will show all vulnerabilities that have fixes available, and will include our full supply-chain - including, among other things, compiled Golang binaries which have upstream modules that need updating.

-The default command above will give us the full context of the state of our supply-chain, which is useful, but not always actionable (for instance if fixes need to be deployed upstream).

-For an approach that only shows _actionable_ vulnerabilities (i.e. ones with fixes which can be applied via APK), we can run a command like the following:
+Seeing the full context of vulnerabilities in our supply-chain is useful, but not always actionable if fixes need to be deployed by upstream developers.
+For an approach that only shows _actionable_ vulnerabilities (i.e. ones with fixes which we could apply now via APK), we can run a command like the following:

 ```sh
 grype --distro "alpine:3.22" -c .grype-ci.yaml --fail-on high --only-fixed sbom:images/pinewall.2025102701_sbom.syft.json
 ```

-Which will exclude Go modules from our output.
+This version of the command will exclude Go modules from our output.
 It will also return a non-zero error code if any High or above severity vulnerabilities are detected in the image, making it quite useful to include in a scheduled CI pipeline run.